 Then check to see if the engine cooling fan is running.
 If the engine is overheating, the fan should be running.
-If it is not, do not continue to run the engine and have the vehicle serviced.
+If it is not, do not continue to run the engine and have the vehicle serviced the vehicle until it cools down.
+Wait until there is no sign of steam or coolant before you open the hood.